AnotherJohnH/Platform/README.md

 ## Coding style

 The source is C++ but has the following non-typical for modern C++ features ...
-* Memory is statically or stack allocated in preference to new/delete
+* Memory is mostly statically or stack allocated in preference to new/delete
+* Very limited STL usage
 * Use of C style stdio API
 * In some places have re-invented the wheel avoiding functionality that is in standard libraries
 * 3 space indent